Pujo-Atlas-Kolkata/PujoAtlasKol-Web/README.md

    <a href="https://www.cloudflare.com" target="_blank" rel="noopener noreferrer"><img src="https://cf-assets.www.cloudflare.com/slt3lc6tev37/CHOl0sUhrumCxOXfRotGt/081f81d52274080b2d026fdf163e3009/cloudflare-icon-color_3x.png" alt="Cloudflare Badge" height="50px" width="100px" /></a>
    <a href="https://www.sentry.io" target="_blank" rel="noopener noreferrer"><img src="https://avatars.githubusercontent.com/u/1396951?v=4" alt="Cloudflare Badge" height="50px" width="50px" /></a>
 </div>

+## Support Us

+Pujo Atlas is an open source project that is free to use and ad-free.
+We rely on the support of our users to keep the project running and to make it better.
+If you like what we do and want to support us, you can do so [by donating to our project](https://atlas.ourkolkata.in/support).
+For any doubts or queries regarding donating to Pujo Atlas, please enquire in our [Discord Server](https://discord.com/invite/xxSXWYf6d4).